bbauska/sass-spa/README.md

+# Silus Lance Web Page

-# sass-spa CSS Based Single Page App
+## sass-spa CSS Based Single Page App

 The goal of the project is to achieve a single page application type of behavior without any javascript usage.